ispc/ispc/docs/ispc.rst

   * - Symbol name
     - Value
-    - Use
+    - Description
   * - ISPC
     - 1
-    - Detecting that the ``ispc`` compiler is processing the file
+    - Enables detecting that the ``ispc`` compiler is processing the file
   * - ISPC_TARGET_{NEON, SSE2, SSE4, AVX, AVX2, AVX512KNL, AVX512SKX}
     - 1
-    - One of these will be set, depending on the compilation target.
+    - One of these will be set, depending on the compilation target
   * - ISPC_POINTER_SIZE
     - 32 or 64
-    - Number of bits used to represent a pointer for the target architecture.
+    - Number of bits used to represent a pointer for the target architecture
   * - ISPC_MAJOR_VERSION
     - 1
     - Major version of the ``ispc`` compiler/language